chelmi98/Perlin-Map-Generator/README.md

 Otherwise, go to the above link and download an installer.

 ###Downloading
 Once you have all of the requirements installed, click [here](https://github.com/chelmi98/Perlin-Map-Generator/archive/master.zip) to download the project.
-Unzip it, then navigate to the script in the terminal.
+Unzip it, then open the directory in the terminal.

 ###Running
 The simplest use is to just run the script.